Jimvy/smartcp/README.rst

 To specify which files to copy where, you need to specify a config file.
 It should use the `YAML syntax <http://en.wikipedia.org/wiki/YAML>`_.
 It contains a base path for the source, a base path for the destination and clients.
-For each client, you need to specify some arguments and how to generate the source and destination from these arguments.
+For each client,
+you can specify some arguments
+(if no argument is given, there will be one copy but there can't be any node ``arg``) and how to generate the source and destination from these arguments.
 To specify them you need to nest three types of nodes.

 * A ``path_format`` which can contain placeholders ``{n}``